10 Most Sustainable Fabrics: The Full Life-Cycle Analysis

 These fabrics utilize easily renewable materials and/or waste to lower the environmental impacts of sourcing.
 The nature-based fabrics are either free of toxic synthetic chemicals or relatively low in chemical usage and disposal.

-To make it even more sustainable to use these fabrics, follow these steps:
+To make your use of these fabrics even more sustainable, follow these steps:

 1. Buy second-hand, recycled, or upcycled clothes made with these fabrics.